 Bath Bomb Recipe

-This year I made some bath bombs for Christmas Gifts, but not just any bath bombs.
+This year I made some bath bombs for Christmas Gifts, but not just any….these have oils that produce a moisturizing bath.
+You will love this easy bath bomb recipe!

 Bath Bombs

-These are not the put in the bath and fizz up quickly, these bath bombs will help to moisturize that dry itchy winter skin.
+These lovely little moisturizing bath additives will not fizz up and quickly disappear, these bath bombs will help to moisturize that dry itchy winter skin as they gently fizz while taking a bath.

-In this bath bomb recipe cocoa butter or hemp butter are added for wonderful moisturizing properties and as you drop them in your tub, they will gently and slowly fizz while moisturizing your skin as you relax in the bath.
+In this recipe, cocoa butter or hemp butter is added for wonderful moisturizing properties and as you drop them in your tub, they will gently and slowly fizz while moisturizing your skin as you relax in the bath.

 When this recipe is made with organic cocoa butter it has the wonderful smell of cocoa and can be left unscented.